 - Sink: Franke Black Undermount Sink

 - Tap: Brienza Italia Faucet in Antique Copper.
 We’re slightly obsessed with our copper tap!
-It’s shipped from America so if you’re using it in the UK you’ll also need and Angle Stop Valve as the tap connections are a different size to those used over here.
+It’s shipped from America so if you’re using it in the UK you’ll also need an Angle Stop Valve as the tap connections are a different size.

 - Induction Hob: Cookology 30cm Induction Hob.
 We cook on induction as we didn’t want any gas in the van.
 This does mean we never cook meals that take hours as it would use too much power.
 Occasionally in the depths of winter we’ve had to go for a drive to top up the battery if it’s been a poor solar day.
-If you plan on using induction in your van build we’d recommend a lithium ion battery.
-Also, make sure you have a powerful enough inverter.
+If you plan on using induction in your van build we’d recommend a lithium ion battery with a powerful inverter.

 - Fridge: Bush Under Counter Fridge/Freezer.
-We actually use a standard under counter fridge as it’s so much cheaper!
-We decided to risk it as it was on offer and if it didn’t work out we’d swap it for a 12v version.
+We use a standard under counter fridge as it’s so much cheaper!
+We decided to risk it and if it didn’t work out we’d swap it for a 12v version.
 A year in and so far no problems.
 It uses a lot less power than you’d think (it’s A+ rated) but make sure you opt for an inverter that doesn’t mind being on all the time (marine options are good).

 A bathroom was an essential for us in our van build.
 At only 76 x 56cm it’s pretty snug (and slightly smaller than we planned on) but we didn’t want to reduce the size of our kitchen any more than we had too.